HardisonCo/.github/international/chad/td-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with td_Health systems in Chad.
+This document outlines how HMS-CUR is integrated with td-health systems in Chad.